-Baseball and Softball bat lovers are always on the hunt of the best bats out there.
-Whether it’s a completely new release or an upgrade to an older version, everything is on their fingertips.
+Baseball and Softball bat lovers are always on the hunt for the best bats out there.
+Whether it’s an entirely new release or an upgrade to an older version, everything is at their fingertips.

 These players never get shy of asking questions surrounding baseball and softball bats.
-In order to facilitate all of you out there, we have made this directory of questions and answers which we will update regularly.
+We have made this directory of questions and answers to facilitate all of you out there, which we will update regularly.
 We hope that it will be helpful and informative.

 - #1.
 Does a Heavier Softball Bat Hit Farther?